Kamijima, Ehime: Government

 Kamijima has a mayor-council form of government with a directly elected mayor and a unicameral town council of 13 members.
 Kamijima, together with Imabari, contributes six members to the Ehime Prefectural Assembly.
 In terms of national politics, the town is part of Ehime 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Kamijima is centered on aquaculture, horticulture and nursing care.
 The area around the islands is noted as a fishing ground for sea bream.
 Nori seaweed farming has long been popular.
 Shipbuilding-related industries are located on Iwagishima, including a machinery factory owned by Imabari Shipbuilding.

 Education

 Kamijima has four public elementary schools and three public middle school operated by the town government, and one public high school operated by the Ehime Prefectural Board of Education.

 Transportation

-Transportation is entirely depends on sea transportation.
-Distance between the larger inhabited islands is short, and there are ferries that operate shuttles, albeit small ones, during the daytime hours.
-However, the car ferry is only connected to the Hiroshima Prefecture side, and there is no means of direct access by car to Ehime Prefecture.
+Transportation between the islands is available via land and sea.
+There are multiple buses running throughout the week, utilising the bridges to carry people all the way from Iwagi to Yuge, using each island's main port as a ticket station.
+The buses run from Monday to Saturday with some local and national holidays affecting the routine schedule.
+By sea ferry, a limited service is available via the Imabari - Habu port ferry, which stops at each of the main islands four times a day.
+Additionally, there are regular car ferries to and from Innoshima from both Ikina and Yuge, as well as an additional car ferry between Iwagi and Ikuchi island.
+These are the primary ways to access the islands from the mainland and Shimanami Kaido.
+Additional ferries include the Habu - Mihara ferry which stops at Ikina, and the Habu - Uoshima ferry which stops at Yuge.
+Besides the car ferries, there is no means of direct access by car to Kamijima.